ellierewind/AHK/README.md

 Once you run the script, it'll show a prompt for the first time you use it, and it'll ask you to download AHK v1.1.37.02.
 Click yes.

 # Prerequisites

+### preset()

- For the preset() function [Created by [TaranVH](https://github.com/TaranVH/2nd-keyboard)] to work, you MUST go into Adobe Premiere's Keyboard Shortcuts panel, find the following commands, and add these keyboard shortcut assignments to them:
+ To make the `preset()` function to work, you MUST go into Adobe Premiere's Keyboard Shortcuts panel, find the following commands, and add these keyboard shortcut assignments to them:

  >Ctrl +               B  =      Application > Select Find Box